What Really Causes Cavities?

 If the plaque is allowed to stay on your teeth, it will harden into tartar, which can only be removed by the professional instruments and skill of your dental hygienist.
 It’s practically impossible to remove all the plaque that can accumulate with just your toothbrush and dental floss, which is why scheduling regular cleanings is so important.

-Your dentist in Kirkland, Washington, Dr. Jen Kim, has a few other tricks up her sleeve for preventing cavities as well!
+Dr. Jen Kim, has a few other tricks up her sleeve for preventing cavities as well!